History began in 1886

 Arsenal play their home games at the Emirates Stadium since August 2006.
 Before that, Highbury was the club’s home stadium since 1913.
 The club moved from Highbury to the new stadium on May 6 2006.

-Arsenal’s current manager is Unai Emery.
-He was appointed as manager on 23 May 2018.
-Emery succeeded Arsène Wenger.
-Wenger was appointed as manager by Arsenal on the 1st of October in 1996 and was the manager for almost 22 years.
+Arsenal’s current manager is Mikel Arteta.
+He was appointed as manager on 20 December 2019.
+Arteta was already a familiar face with the club.
+The Spaniard was also an Arsenal player from 2011 to 2016, winning two FA Cups and two Community Shields during his time with The Gunners.
+One of the most well-known and respected managers was Arsène Wenger.
+Wenger was appointed as manager by Arsenal on the 1st of October in 1996 and was in charge for almost 22 years.
 That run made him the longest serving manager in the history of Arsenal.
-Well-worth noting: Arsenal have never finished outside the top 4 during Wenger’s reign, except for his first year in charge.
-The Gunners have qualified for Champions League football every year since until the 2016-17 season when Arsenal finished in fifth place.
-That’s a record of 19 years of Champions League football in a row.
+Well-worth noting: Wenger was in charge during all of a record run of 19 years of Champions League football in a row.
 Wenger accumulated a total of 13 league titles, 7 FA Cup’s and 7 Community Shields during his reign.
 That makes him also the most successful ever manager in Arsenal history.
 The club has been managed by a number of other managers in the past, with probably the biggest two predecessors of Wenger being Herbert Chapman and George Graham.

 The North London Derby